 Always ensure that you have the latest version of your browser installed, together with any patches that are available.
 New discoveries are always being made by hackers on how they can infiltrate browser security, and so patches are required to ensure that you are not vulnerable in any web browsing.
 The LLL recommends using the latest version of either Microsoft Internet Explorer or Mozilla Firefox.

-Whenever you enter a secure internet site such as LLL@Home, you should always check to see a locked padlock symbol at the top or bottom right hand corner of the browser.
-All data transferred between the computer and the LLL is encrypted with 128 bit encryption, to ensure that if this data is intercepted, it cannot be deciphered.
+Whenever you enter a secure internet site such as LLL@Home, you should always check to see a locked padlock symbol appears at the top of the browser.
+All data transferred between the computer and the LLL is encrypted with 256 bit encryption, to ensure that if this data is intercepted, it cannot be deciphered.
 All recent web browsers incorporate this level of encryption, and so it is important to ensure that the browser you are using is one that the LLL recommends.

 The LLL does not send any unsolicited emails in relation to LLL@Home.
 You should never provide any financial details including your Login ID or Access Code in response to an unsolicited email request.
 The intention of the hacker is to be able to obtain these details directly from you so that they can then login and perform transactions on your account.
 Hoax emails can lead you to a false website that can look genuine.

 When logged in to LLL@Home you should never leave your computer unattended.
 The ‘Logout’ button in the top right-hand corner of the page should always be used when you have completed your LLL@Home session.
 This will ensure that you are disconnected from LLL@Home and prevent others from accessing your private information.
-If you do forget to logout, LLL@Home will automatically do so after 10 minutes for your protection.
+If you do forget to logout, LLL@Home will automatically do so after a period of time for your protection.

 Checking your account